whosonfirst/go-webhookd-aws/README.md

 | --- | --- | --- |
 | WEBHOOKD_CONFIG | A valid JSON encoded `webhookd` config file |

 Including a big honking string here is not ideal, it's just how it is today.
+For now you'll just have to use the `webhookd-flatten-config` tool described above.

-Really this should be stored in something like the AWS Secrets Manager but that will have to be "tomorrow's problem".
+Really, this should be stored in something like the AWS Secrets Manager but that will have to be "tomorrow's problem".

 For example, let's start with a config file that looks like this: